 - Complications during the last months of pregnancy

 - Coronary heart disease, heart attack, high blood pressure, diabetes, thyroid disease, viral hepatitis, and HIV

 - Illegal drugs, such as cocaine and amphetamines, and some medicines used to treat cancer

 - Infections, especially viral infections that inflame the heart muscle

 Certain diseases, conditions, and factors can cause restrictive cardiomyopathy, including:

-- Hemochromatosis (HE-mo-kro-mah-TOE-sis).
-This is a disease in which too much iron builds up in your body.
+- Hemochromatosis: A disease in which too much iron builds up in the body.
 The extra iron is toxic to the body and can damage the organs, including the heart.

-- Sarcoidosis (sar-koy-DOE-sis).
-This disease causes inflammation and can affect various organs in the body.
+- Sarcoidosis: A disease that causes inflammation and can affect various organs in the body.
 Researchers believe that an abnormal immune response may cause sarcoidosis.
-This abnormal response causes tiny lumps of cells to form in the body's organs, including the heart.
+This abnormal response causes tiny lumps of cells to form in the body’s organs, including the heart.

 Arrhythmogenic Right Ventricular Dysplasia